pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

     open some gnuplot windows with other impact parameters (e.g. collision frequencies) for electron collisions

 *Show ion/neutral impact parameters*
     open some gnuplot windows with other impact parameters (e.g. collision frequencies) for ion collisions

+*Show e-/ion recomb cross parameters*
+    open some gnuplot windows with other parameters (e.g. collision frequencies) for electron/ion recombination [#c]_

+.. [#a] This option is activated after the *RESET* button has been pressed, and only if the simulation
+        parameter *save_delay* in the file *ccpla.conf* is not zero.

+.. [#b] This option is activated only if the simulation parameter *isactive_recomb* in the file *ccpla.conf* is not zero.

+.. [#c] This option is activated only if the simulation parameter *isactive_recomb* in the file *ccpla.conf* is not zero.

 .. image:: https://raw.githubusercontent.com/pietromandracci/pysica/master/doc/plasmapro/figure_gui-main-menu-parameters.png